Headgear: Masks

 A mask is worn over part or all of the face, frequently to disguise the wearer, but sometimes to protect the face.
 Masks are often worn for pleasure to disguise the wearer at fancy dress parties, masked balls, during Halloween or other festivals, or as part of an artistic performance.
 They may also be worn by criminals to prevent recognition or as camouflage while they commit a crime.
 Masks which physically protect the wearer vary in design, from guard bars across the face in the case of ice hockey goalkeepers, to facial enclosures which purify or control the wearer's air supply, as in gas masks.

 Orthodontic headgear

 Orthodontic headgear is used to control the growth of the maxillary and mandibular bones during orthodontic treatment.
 The most common treatment headgear is used to correct anteroposterior discrepancies.
 The headgear attaches to the braces via metal hooks or a facebow.
 Straps or a head cap anchor the headgear to the back of the head or neck.
 In some situations, both are used.

 Elastic bands are used to apply pressure to the bow or hooks which is then transferred to the patients teeth and jaw.
 Its purpose is to slow or stop the upper jaw from growing, thereby preventing or correcting an overjet.
 Other forms of headgear treat reverse overjets, in which the top jaw is not forward enough.
-It is similar to a facemask, also attached to braces, and encourages forward growth of the upper jaw.